sczhou/ProPainter/README.md

    - Set the `--resize_ratio` (default 1.0) to resize the processing video.
    - Set a smaller video size via specifying the `--width` and `--height`.
    - Set `--fp16` to use fp16 (half precision) during inference.
-   - Reduce the frames of sub-videos `--subvideo_lentgh` (default 80), which effectively decouples GPU memory costs and video length. (coming soon!)
+   - Reduce the frames of sub-videos `--subvideo_length` (default 80), which effectively decouples GPU memory costs and video length.

 Blow shows the estimated GPU memory requirements for different sub-video lengths with fp32/fp16 precision: